 • See provider appointment availability, insurance coverage, and patient reviews.

-• Session rates vary by provider and location.
+• Zocdoc’s pay-per-session psychiatry rates vary by provider and location.

-Of all the sites we reviewed for psychiatry online, Zocdoc is the best for finding providers that meet specific criteria.
-You can refine your search for an online psychiatry consultation by 13 different filters, including availability, provider identity, languages spoken, and different treatment approaches.
+Of all the sites we reviewed for psychiatry online, Zocdoc is the best for searching for providers that meet specific criteria.
+You can refine your search for an online psychiatry consultation with more than a dozen filters, including availability, provider identity, languages spoken, and treatment specialties.

-Like Sesame, we also found some providers on Zocdoc offering same-day virtual psychiatric appointments.
-Unlike Sesame, however, we found there were typically more providers available on Zocdoc.
-For example, compared to the 38 psychiatry providers in Texas on Sesame, Zocdoc lists 513 providers, most of whom also take insurance.
+Like Sesame, we also found some providers on Zocdoc offering same-day virtual psychiatry appointments.
+But compared to Sesame, we found there were typically more providers available on Zocdoc in general.

 Finally, the provider profiles on Zocdoc make it easy for users to see patient reviews, which is helpful if you want to know how the provider delivers care.
 Ratings are divided into overall rating, wait time, and bedside manner, and patients can include comments about their experience.